 22 April — Karelian edition of Rossiya TV channel’s “Events of the Week” announces that excavations will be conducted in Sandarmokh that summer.

-14 June — Appeals to be heard by Supreme Court of Karelia.
+14 June — Appeals to be heard by the High Court of Karelia.